Copyright © 2021. All rights reserved.

 *Created by Dominick Paoloni CEO of IPS Strategic Capital and Patrick Hennessy the Head Trader at IPS Strategic Capital, an investment management firm dedicated to using long option strategies that achieve uniquely superior risk mitigation and generous participation in market upside.
 There education content and strategies can be explored at www.investps.com.

 Dominick Paoloni and Patrick Hennessy.
-“Are Selling Options Still Worth the Risk?”
+“Is Selling Options Still Worth the Risk?”
 IPS Strategic Capital, 17 Sept.
 2019, investps.com.